 - Vegetables (fresh, frozen, or canned): spinach, broccoli, carrots, green beans, peppers, zucchini, squash

-- Dairy: skim milk, low-fat or nonfat yogurt or Greek yogurt, low-fat cheese
+- Dairy/Dairy alternatives: skim milk, low-fat or nonfat yogurt or Greek yogurt, low-fat cheese, soy milk/yogurt

 - Healthy fats: almonds, walnuts, nut butter, olive oil, olives, and avocados

-- Lean meat, fish, and beans: skinless chicken and turkey, ham, roast beef, salmon, tuna, beef sirloin, pork tenderloin, eggs, black beans, chickpeas, lentils
+- Lean protein: skinless chicken and turkey, ham, roast beef, salmon, tuna, beef sirloin, pork tenderloin, eggs, black beans, chickpeas, lentils, tofu, edamame

-2. Eat every three to four hours.
-You need to consistently fuel your body throughout the day.
-This will not only boost your metabolism and fight off food cravings but will also help you be more productive, focused, and energized.
-Plan to eat something every three to four hours and never skip a meal—it’s one of the worst weight-loss mistakes you can make.
-That’s because skipping meals can leave you feeling hungry, which often leads to sugar cravings.
-To prevent a busy schedule from getting in the way of healthy eating, I suggest identifying a day each week to prep meals and snacks so you always have healthy options at the ready on hectic days.
+- Eat every three to four hours.
+It is important to consistently fuel your body throughout the day.
+Eating every three to four hours is a great way to keep you fueled, focused, and energized.
+It helps ensure adequate nutrients that help your body and mind function best.
+To prevent a busy schedule from getting in the way of consistent eating, I suggest identifying a day each week to prep meals and snacks, so you always have options at the ready on hectic days.

-3. Pick the right portions.
-Every food can fit into a healthy eating plan in moderation.
-There are no good or bad foods if you stick to the proper portion sizes.
+- Pick the right portions for you.
+Every food can fit into a healthy eating plan.
+There are no good or bad foods if you fuel with portions that feel good in your body.
 Here are a few easy ways to approximate portion sizes with your hands: